LeoBlackCat/pdf-chunk-search/README.md

 Plain `.txt` and `.md` files are read directly from disk without additional processing.

-If an `OPENAI_API_KEY` environment variable is present (for example via a local `.env` file), the raw extracted text is additionally passed through OpenAI's `gpt-4o-mini` for light cleanup before chunking.
+If you pass `--ai-clean` and an `OPENAI_API_KEY` is available (for example via a local `.env` file), the raw extracted text is additionally passed through OpenAI's `gpt-4o-mini` for light cleanup before chunking.

 ### 2. Smart Chunking